TobikoData/sqlmesh/docs/concepts/audits.md

 ```
 Notice how `column` and `threshold` parameters have been set at this point.
 These values will later be propagated into the audit query and returned by the `@column` and `@threshold` macros accordingly.

-Please also note that the same audit can be applied more than once to the same model with different sets of parameters.
+Note that the same audit can be applied more than once to the same model with different sets of parameters.

 ## Built-in audits
 SQLMesh comes with a suite of built-in generic audits which covers a broad set of common use cases.